Enrique Krauss: Concertación governments: 1990−2010

-Once ended the Pinochet dictatorship, he was appointed by Patricio Aylwin as Minister of the Interior, office he performed during the whole 1990−94 period.
-Nevertheless, he had to face such complex episodes as the assassination of UDI senator Jaime Guzmán or the «Boinazo»: a «liaison exercise» that the Chilean Army realized near the Moneda Palace, which included commandos with war weapons surrounding the building.
+Once the Pinochet dictatorship ended, he was appointed by Patricio Aylwin as Minister of the Interior, office he performed during the whole 1990−94 period.
+Nevertheless, he had to face such complex episodes as the assassination of UDI senator Jaime Guzmán or the "Boinazo": a "liaison exercise" that the Chilean Army realized near the Moneda Palace, which included commandos with war weapons surrounding the building.

 After leaving the government, he worked in the legal area of Telefónica Chile, he was elected president of his party (1997) and also was elected deputy for the 1998−2002 period.
-However, in 1999, he resigned to the position after Andrés Zaldívar's crushing defeat in the Concertación primary elections, where the winner was Ricardo Lagos (PPD) with a 71% of the votes.
+However, in 1999, he resigned from the position after Andrés Zaldívar's crushing defeat in the Concertación primary elections, where the winner was Ricardo Lagos (PPD) with 71% of the votes.

-Already elected Lagos, in the Congress Krauss was a member of the Permanent Commission of Constitution, Legislation and Justice as well as of the Economy, Development and Reconstruction Commission.
-Later, in the 2001 parliamentary election, he run for a seat in the Senate in representation of the Tarapacá Region, but he failed to reach it after losing against the then PPD Fernando Flores and three other contenders.
+With Lagos already elected, in the Congress Krauss was a member of the Permanent Commission of Constitution, Legislation and Justice as well as of the Economy, Development and Reconstruction Commission.
+Later, in the 2001 parliamentary election, he ran for a seat in the Senate in representation of the Tarapacá Region, but he failed to reach it after losing against the then PPD Fernando Flores and three other contenders.

-During the rest of the 2000s, he was appointed as ambassador by the presidencies of Lagos (2000−06) and Michelle Bachelet (2006−10), who respectively sent him to Spain and Ecuador.
-Likewise, in 2009, he was appointed by Bachelet as Ambassador of Chile to Czech Republic.
+During the rest of the 2000s, he was appointed ambassador by the presidencies of Lagos (2000−06) and Michelle Bachelet (2006−10), who respectively sent him to Spain and Ecuador.
+Likewise, in 2009, he was appointed by Bachelet as Ambassador of Chile to the Czech Republic.

-Retirement from politics: 2010−present
+Personal life and death

+Krauss was a supporter of Colo-Colo.

-Since 2010, he is retired from active politics.
+As of 2010, he was retired from active politics.
+He died in July 2026, at the age of 94.

-Trivia

-He is supporter of Colo-Colo.